Electrical manipulation of intervalley trions in twisted MoSe$_2$ homobilayers at room temperature: Experimental Results and Discussion

+Let us now discuss the effect of the applied gate-voltage in light of the calculated band structures for the t-BL systems.
 The exciton manipulation through gate-voltage is explained in the case of our t-BLs considering the forming band structure after the layer stacking.
 Figure~\ref{fig3}b schematizes the energy level diagrams of t-BL$1\degree$ and t-BL$18\degree$ (at V$_g=0$~V), based on our experimental and theoretical inputs.
-For the t-BL$1\degree$ device, our theoretical analysis suggests that the CBM in the \textbf{Q}-point that lies at lowest energy, favours the electrons created by photon absorption and electrostatic doping to be pushed into that \textbf{Q}-point.
-Moreover, since it presents hybridized states (Figure~\ref{fig3}b, in orange), we suggest the formation of trions composed by electrons in \textbf{Q}- and \textbf{K}-points bounded to holes in the \textbf{K}-point\cite{Meier2023}, as schematized in Figure~\ref{fig3}b (t-BL$1\degree$ case).
-This scenario indicates a robust inter-valley trionic response in the t-BL$1\degree$, which, hence, explains the charge carrier manipulation observed through gated-PL as a signature of a highly-doping regime in semiconductors\cite{Wang2017,Kwak2021,Cadore2024,Zhu2015,Shang2015,Sze2002}.
+For the t-BL$1\degree$ device, our theoretical analysis suggests that the CBM at the \textbf{Q}-point, which lies at the lowest energy, favours the electrons created by photon absorption and electrostatic doping to be pushed into that \textbf{Q}-point.
+Moreover, due to the wave function delocalization of the \textbf{Q}-point in both layers (orange colour in Figure~\ref{fig3}a), the observed trions in the twisted homobilayers are, in fact, interlayer and intervalley hybrid species, similar to those recently observed in MoSe$_2$/WSe$_2$ samples at room temperature\cite{Meier2023}, as schematized in Figure~\ref{fig3}b (t-BL$1\degree$ case).
+This physical picture indicates a robust intervalley trionic response in the t-BL$1\degree$, which, hence, explains the charge carrier manipulation observed through gated-PL as a signature of a highly-doping regime in semiconductors\cite{Wang2017,Kwak2021,Cadore2024,Zhu2015,Shang2015,Sze2002}.

+In contrast, the t-BL$18\degree$ gated-PL initially gives an impression that the system acts as a semiconductor closer to the neutrality point in comparison to the t-BL$1\degree$ device, in which the applied voltage barely promotes the appearance of trions in the emission response.
+This behaviour can be explained by examining our DFT analysis of the $21.8\degree$ case.
+Our calculations reveal that the conduction and valence bands at the \textbf{K}-point are nearly degenerate and strongly layer-localized, thus causing the t-BL$18\degree$ to behave as two uncoupled MLs, further supporting the resemblance of the PL spectra at RT to that of the ML case (see Figures~\ref{fig1}d,f).
+The generated electrons may preferentially stay at K-point, promoting the excitonic formation mainly as an electron-hole pair at \textbf{K}-points at conduction and valence bands.